mark-watson/SwiftAI-book/manuscript/preface.md

 The second edition of this book drops some of the old material and adds two new themes:

 - A new Part II of the book that covers Large Language Models (LLMS).
 We will use both commercial LLM APIs and running local LLMs using Ollama and Apple's MLX framework.
-- Several examples from the first edition are augemented using LLMs.
+- Several examples from the first edition are augmented using LLMs.
+- As much as possible, I support some of the book examples as Swift Playgrounds, usable on iPads and Macs.

 ## Book Structure